PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 <!-- overview -->

 Windows applications constitute a large portion of the services and applications that run in many organizations.
-This guide walks you through the steps to configure and deploy a Windows container in Kubernetes.
+This guide walks you through the steps to configure and deploy a Windows container in PlaidCloud.